dragonhail/dart_pipeline/README.md

 ```
 ## dbt <a id="dbt"></a>

-I used dbt to analyze data in bigquery warehouse.<br>
+This project use dbt to analyze data in bigquery warehouse.<br>
 Click this <a href="https://github.com/dragonhail/dart_dbt"> link </a>